kurealnum/non-profit-link/SETUP.md

 - Update any required information in the Database section of settings.py.

-- However you are going about your database setup, make sure that you have the `pg_trgm` module/extension installed.
+- However you are going about your database setup, make sure that you have the `pg_trgm` module/extension installed to **both your main database and the template1 database.**